mlpce/tosbindl/src/gemdos/unittest/readme.txt

 this issue:
 for i=1,100 do print(i) dofile("FFORCE.LUA") end

+CRAWIO.LUA.
+The redirection tests pass on TOS 1.04 but fail on EmuTOS 1.3.0.

 CPRNOS.LUA.
 This test attempts to loop until the buffer is full, but I have no printer so testing here is incomplete and it's possible that the parallel interface runs fast enough that the buffer will not fill.
 Consider testing